Yo-Yo Ma, Emanuel Ax and Leonidas Kavakos are out to give Beethoven the power-trio treatment

 Three years after Tanglewood, they released their first acclaimed recording, “Brahms: The Piano Trios.”
 Now they’re getting the band back together to tour their most recent release, “Beethoven for Three,” a recording of Beethoven’s Symphonies Nos.
-2 and 5 arranged for piano trio — the former by Beethoven’s pupil Ferdinand Reis, the latter by the contemporary English composer Colin Matthews.
+2 and 5 arranged for piano trio — the former by Beethoven’s pupil Ferdinand Ries, the latter by the contemporary English composer Colin Matthews.

 When the trio returns to the Kennedy Center — where last they converged in 2018 for a similarly concentrated program of Schubert and Brahms — they’ll offer an all-Beethoven program that promises to be full of grand gestures and small revelations.
-The three will take on a trio arrangement (by pianist Shai Wosner) of the “Pastorale” symphony (No. 6), as well as a pair of beloved trios — the “Gassenhauer” (Piano Trio No. 4 in B-flat, Op.
-11) and the “Ghost” (Piano Trio No. 5 in D, Op.
+The three will take on a trio arrangement (by pianist Shai Wosner) of the “Pastorale” symphony (No. 6), as well as a pair of beloved trios — the “Gassenhauer” (Piano Trio No. 4 in B-flat major, Op.
+11) and the “Ghost” (Piano Trio No. 5 in D major, Op.
 70, No. 1).

 I caught up with Ax and Ma last week via Zoom.
 (Kavakos was beset with lousy Wi-Fi in Rome, where he was performing Mendelssohn’s Violin Concerto with the Orchestra dell’Accademia Nazionale di Santa Cecilia).
-Their recordings demonstrate an almost supernatural chemistry, but a quick Zoom with Ax and Ma revealed another of their virtuosic talents: Driving each other crazy.
+Their recordings demonstrate an almost supernatural chemistry, but a quick Zoom with Ax and Ma revealed another of their virtuosic talents: driving each other crazy.
 (The conversation has been edited for length and clarity.)

 Q: I feel like trios right now can serve some of same usefulness as they might in Beethoven’s time — the trio being a very portable way to make music.
 Is it fair to say trios are having a moment?